A Handbook of Hanfu

 Hanfu was made up of a yi (Chinese: 衣; pinyin: yī), a narrow-cuffed, knee-length tunic tied with a sash, and a chang (Chinese: 裳; pinyin: chánɡ), a narrow, ankle-length skirt worn with a bixi (Chinese: 蔽膝; pinyin: bìxī), a length of fabric reaching the knees.
 They were red and green silk scarves.
 Han-Chinese clothing has changed and evolved with the times since its first appearance.

 A whole set of the Han Chinese Garment has three layers: underwear, an inner garment, and an overcoat.
-The three layers embrace ten elements: collar, hem, sleeve, lapel, belt and so on.
-And accessories such as socks, shawl, and jade belt are used on the Hanfu.
-There are three main styles of Hanfu: the jacket and shirt, one piece dress, or jacket and trousers.
+The three layers embrace ten elements: collar, hem, sleeve, lapel, belt, and so on.
+Also, accessories such as socks, shawls, and jade belts are used on hanfu.
+There are three main styles of hanfu: the jacket and shirt, one-piece dress, or jacket and trousers.
 The basic type is the jacket and skirt.
-Later robes became the customary costume, but the jacket and skirt were women’s favorites.
+Later robes became the customary costume.
+However, the jacket and skirt were women’s favorites.